jskoll/quizzer/README.md

 ```shell
 app.bat -q 15 -tl 10
 ```
+### Windows
+Quizzer includes a bat file in the release zip/tar file found within the extracted `bin` directory.
+To run double click on `app.bat`.
+This will open up a command screen that displays a menu for quizzer.
+You can navigate this menu using your arrow (up/down) and select your option using the `ENTER` key.

 ### Acknowledgments
 This app has used a couple open source libraries which allow for making a more user-friendly command line app.